Anstead

 Anstead hosts a notably older demographic compared to the national average

-The median age in Anstead is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and Australia's average of 38 years.
-The 45-54 age group makes up 16.9% of Anstead's population, compared to Greater Brisbane's percentage.
-Meanwhile, the 25-34 age group constitutes only 5.2%.
-Post-2021 Census data shows that the 15 to 24 age group has increased from 13.6% to 16.5%, while the 45 to 54 cohort has decreased from 18.0% to 16.9%.
-By 2041, population forecasts indicate substantial demographic changes in Anstead.
-The 75-84 age group is expected to grow by 21 people, reaching 124 from 102, and will lead the demographic shift.
-Notably, the combined 65+ age groups are projected to account for 86% of total population growth, reflecting Anstead's aging demographic profile.
-Conversely, the 85+ and 0-4 age cohorts are anticipated to experience population declines.
+The median age in Anstead is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and Australia's median age of 38 years.
+The 45-54 age group makes up 17.0% of the population in Anstead, compared to Greater Brisbane, while the 25-34 age group is less prevalent at 4.8%.
+This concentration of the 45-54 age group is well above the national average of 12.0%.
+According to post-2021 Census data, the 15 to 24 age group has grown from 13.6% to 16.9%, while the 45 to 54 cohort has declined from 18.0% to 17.0%.
+Population forecasts for 2041 indicate substantial demographic changes in Anstead, with the 75 to 84 age group expected to grow by 18 people, reaching 124 from 105.
+The combined 65+ age groups are projected to account for 86% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 85+ and 0 to 4 age cohorts are expected to experience population declines.

 Frequently Asked Questions - Age